lsst-dm/dm_dev_guide/cpp/boost.rst

 ``variant``
         use ``<variant>``

 Certain Boost libraries are recommended: they should be used whenever applicable in preference to any other method of accomplishing the same effect.
-In general, any library that is tagged with *"Standard .... {something}"* in the `Boost library listing <http://www.boost.org/doc/libs>`_ falls into this category (unless its use conflicts with the above rules on the availability of standard library / language equivalents).
 Among others, this category includes:

 * ``current_function``